AdaCore/ada_coding_standards/source/guidelines/concurrency.rst

 These analyses are applied both to the application and to the implementation of the underlying run-time library.
 However, analysis of the complete set of general Ada tasking features is not tractable, neither technically nor in terms of cost.
 A subset of the language is required.

-The Ravenscar profile [5] is a subset of the Ada concurrency facilities that supports determinism, schedulability analysis, constrained memory utilization, and certification to the highest integrity levels.
+The Ravenscar profile [AdaRM2016]_ is a subset of the Ada concurrency facilities that supports determinism, schedulability analysis, constrained memory utilization, and certification to the highest integrity levels.
 Four distinct application domains are specifically intended:

-? hard real-time applications requiring predictability,
+   * Hard real-time applications requiring predictability,
-? safety-critical systems requiring formal, stringent certification, ? high-integrity applications requiring formal static analysis and verification, ? embedded applications requiring both a small memory footprint and low execution overhead.
+   * Safety-critical systems requiring formal, stringent certification,
+   * High-integrity applications requiring formal static analysis and verification,
+   * Embedded applications requiring both a small memory footprint and low execution overhead.

 Those tasking constructs that preclude analysis at the source level or analysis of the tasking portion of the underlying run-time library are disallowed.

 The Ravenscar profile is necessarily strict in terms of what it removes so that it can support the stringent analyses, such as safety analysis, that go beyond the timing analysis required for real-time applications.
 In addition, the strict subset facilitates that timing analysis in the first place.

 However, not all high-integrity applications are amenable to expression in the Ravenscar profile subset.
-The Jorvik profile [6] is an alternative subset of the Ada concurrency facilities.
+The Jorvik profile [AdaRM2020]_ is an alternative subset of the Ada concurrency facilities.
 It is based directly on the Ravenscar profile but removes selected restrictions in order to increase expressive power, while retaining analyzability and performance.
 As a result, typical idioms for protected objects can be used, for example, and relative delays statements are allowed.
 Timing analysis is still possible but slightly more complicated, and the underlying run-time library is slightly larger and more complex.

 When the most stringent analyses are required and the tightest timing is involved, use the Ravenscar profile.
 When a slight increase in complexity is tolerable, i.e., in those cases not undergoing all of these stringent analyses, consider using the Jorvik profile.